winesapOS/winesapOS/README.md

     - Secure Boot = No Security (Does not enforce any requirements on the bootable OS.)
     - External Boot = Allow booting from external media (Does not restrict the ability to boot from any devices.)

+#### Windows Boot

+1. Secure Boot is not supported.
+    - If using Windows and BitLocker is enabled then disable it first.
+    - Then disable Secure Boot in the BIOS.
+2. Disable fast startup as this causes issues with booting Linux.
+    - Long-term solution:
+        - Control Panel > Hardware and Sound > Power Options > Change what the power buttons do > Change settings that are currently unavailable > (uncheck "Turn on fast startup (recommended)") > Save changes
+    - Short-term solution:
+        -  Fully shutdown Windows by holding the "SHIFT" key while selecting "Shut down", selecting to "Reboot", or by running the command ``shutdown /s /f /t 0``.
+    - Do not Hibernate in Windows.
+3. Configure Windows to use [UTC](https://wiki.archlinux.org/title/System_time#UTC_in_Microsoft_Windows) for the hardware clock.

 #### Ventoy

 winesapOS release images are in a raw format which does not work out-of-the-box with Ventoy.
 These can be modified to work with Ventoy by using the [Linux vDisk boot plugin](https://www.ventoy.net/en/plugin_vtoyboot.html).